 Welcome to our ‘How we create a video’ series guide.
 Following the briefing stage, we’re talking about ‘our suggested approach’ in this blog.
 Other parts to the series will be released on our blog in due course.
-To see other blogs in this series, please go to our blog homepage.
+To see other blogs in this series:

 After the brief has been outlined for a video project, it is now up to us to come up with a suggested approach.
 Our suggestions will be based on the following factors: